-Our findings confirm that bisexuals experience poorer economic outcomes and that gay men, lesbian women, and bisexuals take up government assistance programs at higher rates than their heterosexual counterparts.
-Additionally, we find evidence that this pattern of higher take-up among gay and bisexual men is maintained in a low-income subsample.
+Our findings confirm that bisexuals experience poorer economic outcomes and that gay men, lesbian women, and bisexuals take up government assistance programs at higher rates than their heterosexual counterparts in the U.S. context.
+Additionally, we find evidence that this pattern of higher take-up among gay and bisexual men is maintained in a low-income subsample, not explained by selection into poverty, and is likely due to a combination of social network effects, lessened stigma, and increased reliance on public programs.
 Finally, we find that gay men, lesbian women, and bisexual women are less likely to receive the recently enhanced child tax credit than similarly situated heterosexuals.
 In so doing, our study adds to a growing literature on the experiences of LGB people in poverty.
 Our results further the call for more social science and policy research on the inequality and poverty experienced in sexual minority communities.